typescript-rtti/typescript-rtti/README.md

 emitted output.
 If you are interested in adding support for these types, please open an issue to discuss how we might go about adding support.

+# Backward Compatibility

+The library is in alpha, so currently no backward compatibility is guaranteed but we are tracking back-compat breakage in CHANGELOG.md as we approach a release with proper adherence to semver.

+We do not consider a change which causes the transformer to emit a more specific type where it used to emit `Object` as breaking backwards compatibility, but we do consider changes to other emitted types as breaking backward compatibility.

 # Format

 The metadata emitted has a terse but intuitive structure.
 Note that you are not intended to access this metadata directly, instead you should use the built-in Reflection API (`ReflectedClass` et al).